Controllable Video Generation with Provable Disentanglement: Experiments

-We conduct comparisons between our proposed \ourmes\ and four baselines: MoCoGAN-HD, DIGAN, StyleGAN-V, and MoStGAN-V, across three benchmark datasets: FaceForensics, SkyTimelapse, and RealEstate.
-For MoCoGAN-HD, we utilize the image generator pretrained by the original authors and train the remaining components (including the motion generator and discriminator).
-Due to the unavailability of pretrained models for the RealEstate dataset, we exclude MoCoGAN-HD from the comparisons on this specific dataset.
-For the remaining baselines (DIGAN, StyleGAN-V, and MoSTGAN-V), we train the models from scratch using their official implementations to ensure comparability.
-The quantitative evaluation results, presented in Table~\ref{tab:comparison}, show that \ourmes\ consistently achieves superior performance across all datasets, with significantly lower FVD scores compared to the baseline methods.
-This improvement in FVD metrics demonstrates our model's enhanced capability to generate high-quality, temporally coherent videos.
-Some randomly sampled videos are shown in Figure~\ref{fig:benchmark_generation}.
+We consider four GAN-based models: MoCoGAN-HD, DIGAN, StyleGAN-V, and MoStGAN-V. We also compare three diffusion-based models: VDM~\citep{ho2022video}, LVDM~\citep{he2022latent} and Latte~\citep{ma2024latte}.
+For MoCoGAN-HD, we freeze the image generator pretrained by the original authors and train the motion generator and discriminator.
+We exclude MoCoGAN-HD from the comparisons on the specific datasets without pretrained image generator. \syf{For Latte, we directly use the released checkpoints.} For the remaining baselines, we train the models from scratch using their official implementations to ensure comparability. \syf{ The quantitative results in Table~\ref{tab:comparison} show that \ourmes\ consistently achieves top performance across all datasets, despite diffusion-based models occasionally exhibiting higher visual fidelity.
+More visualization results are provided in the Appendix~\ref{sec: more video}. }